tmavroidis/tmavroidis/README.md

 - 📫 You can reach me at tmavroidis@ntm.net

-I am not affiliated with any of the companies listed below which are valuable if you are just getting started and are completely free to use.
+I am not affiliated with any of the companies listed below but you may find the information they contain valuable if you are just getting started on the IBM i and are totally free of charge to use.
 Interested in programming on the IBM i?
 Jump over to https://pub400.com/ and set yourself up with a free account so you can try out this great platform.
 - Download VS code to use as your IDE https://code.visualstudio.com/
 - Download the IBM i extensions as described https://www.seidengroup.com/2021/06/21/visual-studio-code-rpg-and-ibm-i/